 The busiest time of year is preparing for the holidays.
 You shop all across the state looking for the perfect gifts for the ones you love.
 We’re here to help you out.
-From antique villages to sprawling shopping centers, get in the spirit of the season and check out these 14 awesome holiday shopping destinations in Louisiana.
+From antique villages to sprawling shopping centers, get in the spirit of your 2022 holiday season and check out these 12 awesome shopping destinations in Louisiana.

 This miniature metropolis is located off Bluebonnet and Perkins Road in Baton Rouge.
 There are tons of shops.
 From big retail stores like Barnes & Noble and Urban Outfitters to small, hip boutiques like Yipsy.
 This place truly has it all in one convenient shopping area.
 Make a day out of it with the kids and visit the many restaurants in the same shopping center.
 After a day of shopping visitors can relax and watch a movie at the Cinemark Theatre.
 It is the perfect place for a holiday shopping spree in Baton Rouge!